-You’ll be happy to hear that there is a safeguard in place for such an occurrence that can make such drastic means unnecessary, depending on which banks are affected.
+You’ll be happy to hear that there is a safeguard in place for such an occurrence.
+That can make such drastic outcomes necessary, depending on which banks are affected.
 The Financial Services Compensation Scheme (FSCS) was established to provide you with a level of protection.
-Up to £85,000 worth of cash savings covered per individual, per financial institution, to be exact.
+Up to £85,000 worth of cash savings are covered per individual, per financial institution, to be exact.

-What does it mean by ‘per financial institution’, you might ask.
-Well, it’s a good question because the FSCS only applies to funds that are saved within a financial institution with a banking authorisation.
-This means that it’s likely that not all of your bank accounts, or even all of your banks, are covered.
+What does it mean by ‘per financial institution‘?
+The FSCS only applies to funds that are saved within a financial institution with a banking authorisation.
+This means that it’s possible that not all of your bank accounts, or even all of your banks, are covered.
 If you have savings of £85,000 or more with two different banks who are owned by the same institution with just one authorisation, you’re only covered for a total of £85,000.

 On the plus side, there is a measure in place to protect temporary high balances.
-Should you, for example, sell a house or receive inheritance, you will be covered for up to £1m for six months for some funds.
+Should you, for example, sell a house or receive an inheritance, you will be covered for up to £1m for six months with eligible deposit takers/banks’.

-If any of this raises concern then don’t worry, there are things you can do to optimise your protection:
+If any of this raises concerns, there are things you can do to optimise your protection:

-- Find out which financial institution owns your bank: With recent years seeing mergers such as The Co-operative Bank and Britannia, amongst many others, you should regularly check which financial institution your money is held with – there are online tools available to help with this such as on the FSCS website.
+Find out which financial institution owns your bank: In recent years there has been mergers such as The Co-operative Bank and Britannia, amongst many others.
+You should regularly check which financial institution your money is held within.
+There are online tools available to help with this such as on the FSCS website.

-- Stay within the limit: If you are with two banks under the same banking authorisation and your savings with those banks exceeds £85,000, it might be worth considering transferring the excess to an account with another bank.
+Stay within the limit: If you are with two banks under the same banking authorisation and your savings with those banks exceeds £85,000, it might be worth considering transferring the excess into an account with another bank.